jensdanb/ctp_dashboard/README.md

 # Capable-To-Promise Inventory Model

 ## Update!
 The app is now public at http://194.195.241.8:10101
 The app is still incomplete and the server is not well secured, but you can now try it out without installing.
-If you prefer to run it locally on your machine instead of visiting the url above, follow the instructions at the bottom of this page.
+If you want to install and run it locally on your machine, instructions are at the bottom of this page.

 ## What is this?